diyajcyriac/mentormatch-backend/README.md

-# Mentorship Matching Platform - Frontend
+# Mentorship Matching Platform - Backend

 ## Description

-The frontend for the Mentorship Matching Platform connects mentors and mentees through a seamless user interface.
-It allows users to sign up, create profiles, browse others, and find matches using a smart matchmaking algorithm.
+The backend for the Mentorship Matching Platform provides the core functionality to manage user authentication, profiles, matchmaking, and mentorship requests.
+It interacts with the database and serves APIs to the frontend.

 ## Live Application

-Access the deployed frontend application: https://mentormatch-frontend.onrender.com/
+Access the deployed backend application here : https://mentormatch-frontend.onrender.com/

 ## Setup Instructions